1883 Casamicciola earthquake: Earthquake

 The earthquake occurred on the northern slopes of Mount Epomeo along a near-vertical fault with an estimated length of 2 km.
 This depth is also consistent with the maximum depth where earthquakes are recorded and the location of the brittle–ductile transition zone, where rocks are able to fracture and cause earthquakes.
 An east-west or east-northeast–west-southwest fault structure was suggested as the cause of the earthquake.
 The earthquake's moment magnitude was estimated at between 4.6 and 5.2.
-Based on the documented observations, an east-west striking fault plane, measuring 2.5 by 3.4 km2, was obtained and plasibly represent the source of the rupture.
+Based on the documented observations, an east-west striking fault plane, measuring 2.5 by 3.4 km2, was obtained and plausibly represent the source of the rupture.